Printed . This content is updated regularly, please refer back to https://bcfsa.ca to ensure that you are relying on the most up-to-date resources.

 A single claimant can receive a maximum of $200,000 from the Special Compensation Fund.

 When there are multiple claimants against a single brokerage, payments are limited to a maximum of $1,000,000 in total regardless of the number of claimants.

 Payments will be adjusted for amounts already recovered from other sources.

 A finding of compensable loss must be a decision arising from a hearing on evidence – it cannot arise from a consent order process or from a judgment in default.

 If you are seeking compensation through the courts, you must provide written notice of the court proceeding to BCFSA and to the Real Estate Compensation Fund Corporation (“RECFC”).
 The RECFC has the option of being a party to the court proceeding.
 If the court makes a finding on the evidence of a compensable loss and assesses an amount, that finding is binding on the Compensation Committee and the RECFC in the same manner as a finding of a compensable loss by the Compensation Committee.

-Everyone who is licensed to provide real estate services in BC contributes to the Special Compensation Fund through their licensing fees.
+Prior to April 1, 2023, anyone licensed to provide real estate services in B.C. contributed to the fund through their licensing fees.